ParadoxGameConverters/provinceMapper/README.md

 #### Creating links

-1. To position the new link at a proper location in the Links tab, activate any existing link or comment you want the new link to go beneath.
+1. To position the new link at a proper location in the Links tab, activate any existing link or comment you want the new link to go above.
 2. Deactivate the link by right clicking.
 3. Click a province.
 If it's not already linked and you're not working in an active link, this creates a new link with that province inside.